camptocamp/puppet-openerp/README.rst

       ├── log
       ├── run
       └── src
+  …

 This structure is deployed by a bluidout_ receipt (not opensourced for now).
 It installs the wanted OpenERP_ version through bazaar.
 The init-script_ simply execute the startup scripts present in the *autorun* directory.
-Scripts in autorun directory are symlink to init.d content, this allow to activate or not instances at server startup.
+Scripts in *autorun* directory are symlink to *init.d* content.
+This allow to activate or not instances at server startup.